-Anyone coming from a disadvantaged background can also apply to the Access to Southampton (A2S) scheme, which provides special consideration as well as financial support for prospective students who meet certain eligibility requirements.
+Applicants from a disadvantaged background can sign up to the Access to Southampton (A2S) scheme, which offers special consideration and financial support to eligible prospective students.

-UK-based applicants may or may not be required to attend an interview or selection process – this will be made clear when your application has been processed.
-If you’re offered a place, you’ll be invited to visit Southampton before you make a final decision.
-If you’re planning to take a gap year, you’ll need to meet the entry requirements for the year you apply for the course.
+If you’re based in the UK, you may be asked to attend an interview or selection process – this will be made clear when your application has been processed.
+If you’re offered a place, we’ll invite you to visit Southampton before you make a final decision.
+If you plan to take a gap year, you’ll need to meet the entry requirements for the year you applied.

-For more help and advice, contact the relevant faculty or Registry Admissions Team: http://www.southampton.ac.uk/studentadmin/admissions/contact.html
+For more information, please get in touch with the relevant faculty or Registry Admissions Team.

-Certain NHS-funded courses – including nursing, midwifery, occupational therapy, podiatry and physiotherapy – do not come with any tuition fee charges.
+Certain NHS-funded courses, such as nursing, midwifery, occupational therapy, podiatry and physiotherapy, do not have any tuition fees.

 Bursaries and scholarships

-Southampton offers both bursaries and partial fee waivers to students coming from lower income households (currently those earning £30,000 or less), which is worth up to £3,000 a year.
-The university also offers first-year undergraduates Merit Scholarships, which basically pay £1,000 to the highest-achieving UK and EU students – these are automatically awarded.
+Southampton offers both bursaries and partial fee waivers to students coming from lower income households (currently those earning £30,000 or less), which is worth up to £3000 a year.

-Postgrads should look out for studentships – which typically cover all tuition fees and provide an annual tax-free sum on top.
-Also available are Postgrad Solutions Study Bursaries, which cover all courses and are worth £500.
+Postgraduates should look out for studentships – these typically cover all tuition fees and provide an annual tax-free sum in addition to this.
+Postgrad Solutions Study Bursaries are also available, which cover all courses and are worth £500.